Sergii-Kostanets/attic/README.md

 ### **Flash Messages**

-The sites incorporates flash messages when an action has been performed (i.e. create/update/delete actions).
+The site incorporates flash messages when an action has been performed (i.e. create/update/delete actions).
 Examples of this in the screenshots below.

 <details><summary><b>Confirmation Messages</b></summary>